 Worship services held during Hanukkah include the al hanissim (“for the miracles”) passage in the Amidah (the central prayer in worship, recited while standing) and in Birkat HaMazon (the blessing after meals).

 The Torah reading for each day of Hanukkah is taken from Numbers 6:22-8:4, which recounts the dedication of the mishkan (temporary, moveable place of worship) by the Israelites in the desert.
 On Shabbat during Hanukkah, we read the regular weekly portion.
 During the Festival of Lights, the Haftarah readings, additional selections from the Prophetic books, are Zechariah 4:1-7 and I Kings 7:40-50.

 Hanukkah, a holiday primarily celebrated at home, begins on the 25th day of the Hebrew month of Kislev and is observed for eight days.
 In the Talmud, the rabbis taught that the mitzvah of Hanukkah, the commandment at the heart of the observance of the holiday, is a “candle for each man and his household.”
 Hence, the actual mitzvah, or commandment, of Hanukkah is to kindle the Hanukkah lights in one’s home.
 Blessings are recited over lighting the candles.
 One candle is lit for each night.
 The candle for the first night is put on the right side of the eight-branched menorah.
 On each subsequent night, an additional candle is placed to the immediate left of the previous night’s candle, and the candles are lit from left to right, so that the kindling begins with the newest light.
-Since these lights are holy, it is forbidden to make practical use of them; therefore, a special shamash (servant) candle is used to light the others.
+Since these lights are holy, it is forbidden to make practical use of them; therefore, a special shamash (helper) candle is used to light the others.

 In some families, each member of the household, including the children, lights his or her own Hanukkah menorah.
 Many families use the eight-day period of Hanukkah to spend time together each night.